 While each state is responsible for notifying nurses about changes to the licensure process and how to obtain an enhanced Compact license, all nurses should stay informed through their state nursing board website.
 Also, for information specific to the eNLC, sign up for the Nursys-e-Notify system, which provides real-time notifications about the eNLC.
 Nursys is a free news and information source provided by the U.S. Board of Nurses.

 - Nurses must claim residency in an eNLC state to apply for a Compact license.

 - Nurses who are seeking their first licensure have the option to choose between an eNLC or a single-state license.

 - If you are holding a Compact license, you must meet the continuing education (CE) requirements for your own state.
 Courses and hours vary by state.

-Travel Nursing with the Compact Today
+Travel Nursing in Compact States Today

 Today, 24 of the original NLC states have enacted eNLC legislation, while another 12 states and Guam have pending eNLC legislation.
 A complete list of eNLC states can be found here.
 And, while many states are still working through the conversations about pursuing the enhanced Compact legislation, momentum is strong for multi-state licensing via the original licensing compact.

 Three new states passed legislation to enact the original NLC, bringing the number of participating states to 38.
 Governors in Ohio and Pennsylvania signed NLC into law on July 1, 2021, and Vermont passed Compact legislation a month earlier, on June 7, 2021.
 Of these, Vermont is implementing the NLC in February of 2022, followed by Ohio in January 2023.
 Pennsylvania has yet to set a date.